ellacaffery/smart-store-caffery/README.md

 - Verify all bad, missing, or out of range records have been removed.
 - Verify each column adheres to the expected data type (e.g., dates are in date/time formats, identifiers like phone numbers are consistent).
 - Verify that collection and usage comply with relevant laws and regulations.

+## P4 - Create and Populate a DW

+Objectives:
+- Understand the role of a data warehouse in business intelligence.
+- Design a schema that effectively organizes data for analysis.
+- Implement the schema using a database system to create a functional data warehouse.
+- Write and execute an ETL script to populate the warehouse.
+- Verify and document the schema and data.

+Succesfully designed a star schema and loaded data sets from "customers_data_prepared", "products_data_prepared", and "sales_data_preprared" into a data warehouse names "smart_sales.db"